 Get Active.
 Gently

-After a binge, I feel nauseated, I feel bloated, I feel lethargic, and have headaches.
-So the high-intensity exercise of any kind is just completely no-go for me.
+After a binge, I feel nauseated, I feel bloated, I feel lethargic, and headaches.
+So high-intensity exercise of any kind is just a no-go for me.

 But then at the same time, sitting or not doing anything active is going to feel uncomfortable and a little bit painful for me.

 So my go-to tends to be walking.